 "It's time that Pakistan should be called out" - Lt Gen (R) DS Hooda - News18, CNN News 18.
 Now Monica Lewinsky has something to say about Cancel Culture.

-The phrase cancel culture gained popularity since
+Call-out culture and cancel culture gained popularity since

 late 2019, most often as a recognition that society will exact accountability